spechtlarissa/DataAnalysisR/README.md

 # DataScienceR
- Course work: Inroduction to Data Science with R, seminar taught at the  University of Tübingen (winter term 2021/22)
+ Course work: Introduction to Data Science with R, seminar taught at the  University of Tübingen (winter term 2021/22)